MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Code Organisation**

-A single logical unit that provides a complete big-picture overview of the component must be kept in one file — regardless of the number of lines of code or the number of functions it contains — and must never be split.
+A single logical unit that provides a complete big-picture overview of the component must be kept in one file and must never be split.
-Code that implements one complete MVU (Model-View-Update) logic per UI component is considered a single logical unit and must not be split under any circumstances.
+Code that implements one complete MVU (Model-View-Update) logic per UI component is considered a single logical unit and must not be split under any circumstances as the consequences can be dire (unmaintability, lost "big picture").
+If the file seems to be too big, it may be a sign that a collection of units was created (instead of a single logical unit) and nested, independent MVU components shall be implemented.

 **Collections**